stuhlmueller/connoisseur/models/19-evaluation.md

 printEpisodes(data);
 ~~~~

-We'll also be dealing with predictors.
 A predictor is trained on episodes (such as the ones above) and learns to predict utility for new episodes.
-It jointly makes a prediction for all steps in all episodes it is tested on.
+It may or may not be given explicit utilities for the training episodes.
+It jointly makes a prediction for all steps in all test episodes.

 ~~~~
 var data = wpEditor.get('data');